 Combine all ingredients except for the chocolate and press into a small baking dish.
 Freeze or refrigerate until hardened.
 Melt the chocolate bar either in the microwave or a double-boiler.
 Cut the slab into 4 large bars or 8 smaller bars.

-With some careful searching you can find healthy protein bars at your local grocery store.
+With some careful searching, you can find healthy protein bars at your local grocery store.
 If you can’t, try making your own!
-It is recommended that hikers who are actively moving for at least an hour consumer 80+ grams of protein for men and 70+ for women.
+It is recommended that hikers who are actively moving for at least an hour consume 80+ grams of protein for men and 70+ for women.